This post may contain affiliate links. Please read our disclosure policy.

 These ricotta stuffed shells don’t stray too far from traditional versions you may have tried, but they’re over-the-top delicious with the perfect blend of Italian herbs and a hint of garlic.
 I think you’ll agree it takes basic Italian-inspired flavors to the next level.

 There’s something just so comforting about a baked pasta dish.
-It’s great for a casual meal or even a cozy Sunday supper with close friends and family.
+It’s great for a casual meal or a cozy Sunday supper with close friends and family.
 I find myself making these stuffed shells over and over since they’re totally uncomplicated and have minimal prep time!

 ingredients in bowls for making stuffed shells

-Ingredients you’ll need
+What you’ll need

 • Jumbo shells – you’ll find these oversized shells in the pasta aisle of your grocery store